lttr/lukastrumm/src/blog/2023/77+-questions-about-a-web-project.md

 - Is there a way to **generate** some boring boilerplate code?
 - Do we have a set of **testing data**?
 - Can we develop against this data set without even running the database?
+- Will there be only one **version of the software** at a time?
+Or will we have to support multiple versions with following maintenance?

 ## Runtime